-As a result of these studies, the Northern Contaminant Program determined that contaminant levels in Yukon moose and woodland caribou did not warrant further testing.
-The NCP will focus research on those areas where there are greater contaminant concerns, or where research can help us understand how contaminants act in the environment.
+As a result of these studies, the NCP determined that contaminant levels in Yukon moose and woodland caribou did not warrant further testing.

-The Northern Contaminant Program is now accepting biological samples (kidney, liver, muscle and tooth) from the Porcupine Caribou Herd only.
+The Northern Contaminants Program (NCP) is now accepting biological samples (kidney, liver, muscle and tooth) from the Porcupine caribou herd only.

-The Northern Contaminant Program has been measuring mercury in this herd every year since 1994, and we see that levels cycle up and down over the years.
-Although levels of mercury are not high enough to cause concern for the caribou (or those eating caribou meat), continuing to monitor them will help us to understand what is driving that cycle up and down.
+The NCP has measured mercury in this herd every year since 1994, and has seen that levels cycle up and down over the years.
+Although levels of mercury are not high enough to cause concern for the caribou (or those eating caribou meat), continued monitoring will help us to understand what's driving that cycle up and down.
 This, in turn, will help researchers understand how mercury moves around in the Arctic, and may even allow predictions of how things like climate change may affect mercury in caribou and other Arctic wildlife.